Mikejo5000/vsts-docs-pr/docs/work/get-started/sign-up-invite-teammates.md

 ---
 title: Sign up and invite teammates
-titleSuffix: VSTS
+titleSuffix: Azure Codex
-description: Quickstart guide to signing up and inviting others to join a team project in VSTS ms.technology: vs-devops-overview ms.prod: vs-devops-alm ms.topic: get-started-article ms.assetid: ms.manager: douge ms.author: kaelli ms.date: 07/14/2017
+description: Quickstart guide to signing up and inviting others to join a project in Azure Codex ms.technology: vs-devops-overview ms.prod: vs-devops-alm ms.topic: get-started-article ms.assetid: ms.manager: douge ms.author: kaelli
 monikerRange: 'vsts'
+ms.date: 07/07/2017
 ---

 # Start using Codex Agile today

+**Azure Codex**

 Sign up for a Azure Codex account to upload and share code in a free unlimited private Git repository.
 You can then connect to your favorite development tool like Eclipse, Xcode,